casteer/casteer.github.io/software/cad_design/index.md

 ## An automatic artificial muscle winding system

+Artifical muscles can be produced using a simple filament winding method that produces a helix [[1]](http://science.sciencemag.org/content/343/6173/868).
+The sewing thread or fishing line is attached to the drill and a weight attached.
+As the drill spins the nylon line first twists and then starts to produce a helix structure as the twists pile-up on the filament [[2]](https://www.youtube.com/watch?v=1A2LUbJjDQ0).

+The production of actuators in this fashion is extremely low-cost compared to traditional motor-based techniques and gives good performance: Artifical muscles can contract upto 49% and lifts around 100 times the weight of the human.

 This was inspired by a previous design with a video [here](https://www.youtube.com/watch?v=iMMGfzYXwAU).
 So there seem to be a few stages to the production:

 1. Winding heater wire around the pre-wound nylon filament